 Create content that naturally introduces your audience to your brand, values, and product.
 Be informative and engaging; don’t try to simply sell the product.

 2. Mobile first

 Your mobile site’s design is another crucial aspect of successful marketing for millennials.
 This generation comprises the largest group of active mobile device users: 93% of millennials own and regularly use a smartphone.
-If they are part of your target audience, it is imperative that your site and content are optimized for mobile devices.
+If they are part of your target audience, it is imperative that your site and content are optimised for mobile devices.

 This includes website design that is convenient to navigate and easy to interact with on any device.
-It’s also worth making sure that your content is optimized for smartphones, including content on your site and materials sent by e-mail.
+It’s also worth making sure that your content is optimised for smartphones, including content on your site and materials sent by e-mail.

 3. Social media